A Modular Approach to Unclonable Cryptography: Unclonable Puncturable Obfuscation: Definition

-\paragraph{Instantiations of $\distr_\inpclass$.} In the applications, we will be considering the following two distributions: \begin{enumerate} \item $\calU_{\{0,1\}^{2n}}$ß: the uniform distribution on $\{0,1\}^{2n}$.
-When the context is clear, we simply refer to this distribution as $\calU$.
+\paragraph{Instantiations of $\distr_\inpclass$.} In the applications, we will be considering the following two distributions: \begin{enumerate} \item $\calU_{\{0,1\}^{2n}}$: the uniform distribution on $\{0,1\}^{2n}$.
+When the context is clear, we simply refer to this distribution as $\calU$.\anote{I have changed $distrprod$ distribution to $\calU$, because this is where I have been refering to for the definition of $distrprod$.
+If you think $distrprod$ might have been used in other context, and hence this might be a problem let me know.}